 - Anemia (a low number of red blood cells).

 What causes Hirschsprung’s disease?

-As a baby grows in the womb, the ganglion cells grow from the top of the intestine to the anus.
-Hirschsprung’s disease occurs when these nerve cells do not grow all the way to the anus.
+As a baby grows in the womb, his or her nerve cells may not grow from the top of the intestine to the anus.
 Doctors do not know what causes the nerve cells to stop growing.

-Hirschsprung’s disease can be genetic, which means a parent could pass it on to their child.
+Hirschsprung’s disease can be genetic.
+This means a parent could pass it on to his or her child.
 The rare disease is 5 times more frequent in males than in females.
-Children who have Down syndrome are at a higher risk as well.
+Children who have inherited or congenital conditions are at a higher risk as well.
+This includes Down syndrome.

 How is Hirschsprung’s disease diagnosed?

 Talk to your doctor if your child has any of the symptoms listed above.
 Most cases are found shortly after birth.
 Your doctor will do a physical exam and ask about your family history.
 If your doctor suspects Hirschsprung’s disease, he or she will order imaging tests, such as an X-Ray of your child’s abdomen.
 Your doctor may take a sample of tissue (biopsy) from inside your child’s bottom.
 A baby cannot be tested for the condition while in the womb.

 Since the cause of Hirschsprung’s disease is unknown, you cannot prevent or avoid it.
 However, parents who have the disease can unknowingly pass it on to their children.